CodeForPortland/access2justicePDX/README.md

 # Contributing To The WWW

 There are multiple ways you can help out.
 Contributions should be made through **Pull Requests(PRs)**, from a personal fork or from your own branch.
-Editing the content can be done directly from GitHub, however, any logic contribution is developed and tested first before a *PR* is made.
+Editing the content can be done directly from GitHub, however, any logic contribution is developed and tested first, in your own enviornment, before a *PR* should be made.

 ## Locally
 1. Clone the repo to your local development environment (check below for instructions)